Sandton City

-Sandton City is a large shopping mall situated in Sandton, Johannesburg, South Africa.
+Sandton City is a large shopping centre situated in Sandton, Gauteng, South Africa.
 It was built and owned by property development company Rapp and Maister, in partnership with brothers Hilliard and Eli Leibowitz, and was later taken over by Liberty Life (now part of Liberty Holdings Limited).

 The centre opened to the public on 12 September 1973 and has a gross leasable area of 128,000 m2 of retail space.
 The office space combined with the Sandton Sun Hotel increase the total area to 215000 m2.
 Together, Sandton City and the adjacent Nelson Mandela Square (formerly Sandton Square) form one of the largest retail complexes in Africa with shops such as Louis Vuitton, Gucci, Prada, Patek Phillipe, Dolce & Gabbana and other exclusive boutiques - sometimes referred to as "the richest square mile in Africa".

 History

 Sandton City was built as a twenty-one storey, concrete block shopping centre that opened in late 1973.
 It is an example of the Brutalist architecture that was common in South Africa in the early 1970s.
 The architecture is also seen in the Golden Acre (Goue Akker), a similar shopping centre built in Cape Town before the construction of Sandton City, the International Terminal at OR Tambo International Airport, the Carlton Centre, new Rand Afrikaans University (now University of Johannesburg), and the JG Strijdom (since renamed the Hillbrow Tower) in Hillbrow, Central Johannesburg.
 Most of these buildings were conceived in the late 1960s.